FirelyTeam/firely-docs-firely-server/features/healthcheck.rst

 -----------

 It can be useful to check whether Firely Server is still up and running, and ready to handle requests.
 Either just for notification, or for automatic failover.
-Another use is to have dependent services wait with starting for Firely Server to be up, e.g. in a docker-compose or in a Helm chart.
+A prominent use case is to start dependent services only after Firely Server is up and running, e.g. in a docker-compose or in a Helm chart.

 Firely Server provides two endpoints, each in the form a of a FHIR custom operation, for different purposes: